Commercial Vehicle Restrictions and Traffic Modifications for Baltimore’s New Year’s Eve Spectacular at the Inner Harbor

 • Baltimore Street from Charles to Gay Streets

 • South side of Key Highway from Light to William Streets

 Patrons who wish to drive downtown should park at commercial parking facilities and avoid area neighborhoods.
+Vehicles parked in violation will be ticketed and towed.
 Motorists should exercise patience and be on the watch for pedestrians while driving downtown, especially when approaching area crosswalks.
 Transportation Enforcement Officers along with the Baltimore City Police Department will be working throughout the downtown area to help facilitate the movement of traffic.